Beastie Lord Of The Flies

 The Beastie's Lasting Impact

 The beastie, though never truly identified, leaves an indelible mark on the novel's narrative.
 It acts as a catalyst for the boys' descent into savagery, a constant reminder of their vulnerability and the potential for violence within themselves.
-The fear and anxieties generated by the beastie fuel the conflicts, the violence, and the ultimate disintegration of their civilized society.
+Now, the fear and anxieties generated by the beastie fuel the conflicts, the violence, and the ultimate disintegration of their civilized society.
 Its ambiguity ensures that it remains a powerful and potent symbol, capable of resonating with readers long after the final page is turned.

 Its lasting impact lies in its capacity to represent the primal fears that reside within humanity, the inherent darkness that threatens to overwhelm our civilized structures, and the power of collective imagination to shape our perceptions of reality.
 The beastie serves as a chilling reminder of our own potential for both good and evil, and the precarious nature of order and civilization in the face of primal instinct.